A Man of Action (Dad's Army): Plot

 Jones and Pike are out on patrol and whilst recreating a childhood prank, Pike gets his head stuck in the park gates.
 Mainwaring is in the church hall, conducting an interview and photo session with Mr Cheeseman, a member of the local press who is temporarily joining the platoon to report on its activities.
 Alerted by Jones, Mainwaring and the others come to rescue Pike.
 Unable to free him, they lift the gates off their hinges and carry them back to the church hall with Pike still trapped within them.
 Once there, they secure the gates to the ceiling with rope.
 Mainwaring also refuses to tell Cheeseman about it to avoid public embarrassment.

 Suddenly they hear loud voices coming from the office, where Mainwaring and Wilson discover an emergency meeting by the town elders (namely the Vicar, Warden Hodges, Inspector Baker and Fire Officer Dale) and learn that Walmington-on-Sea is in the grip of a crisis.
 The railway line has been heavily bombed, leaving the water, telephone and other vital services damaged.
 The town is, in effect, totally cut off.
 The town clerk arrives, panicking, and he and the rest of the committee start bickering about what to do.
-Realising that they are not providing effective leadership, Mainwaring orders his men to fix bayonets and steps in, effectively performing a coup d'etat and putting the town under martial law.
+Realising that they are not providing effective leadership, Mainwaring orders his men to fix bayonets and steps in, effectively performing a coup d'etat and putting the town under martial law (a move which, to the shock of Mainwaring, Wilson readily agrees is the best idea, even going so far as to bark out orders like a typical British NCO, instead of in his usual "refined" manner).
 Hodges implores Inspector Baker to arrest him, but Mainwaring points out that they are up against sixteen fully armed men.